 Standard PC speakers can be used at a low cost.

 Stereo listening helps if you have more than one radio connected.
-You can then for example listen to a select radio in one ear and other radios in the other ear.
+You can then for example listen to a select radio in the left speaker and other radios in the right speaker.

 Delivered speakers might vary from picture